henrybravo/henrybravo/README.md

 # 👋 Welcome to Henry Bravo's GitHub!

-I'm Henry Bravo, an experienced IT professional (ex-AWS) based in **The Netherlands** 🚀 working at Microsoft ☁️
+I'm Henry Bravo, an experienced IT professional based in **The Netherlands** 🚀 working at Microsoft ☁️

 ## About Me
 - 💻 **Expertise**: Cloud architecture, AI applications, and IT consultancy with a focus on Azure.